Prince William County, Virginia: State elected offices

 Republicans formerly held six of the eight Virginia House of Delegates seats that include parts of the county, with that delegation having consisted of Robert G. Marshall, Scott Lingamfelter, Tim Hugo, Jackson Miller, Rich Anderson, and Mark Dudenhefer.
 In the 2017 legislative election, which saw the Democrats cut a Republican majority in the House of Delegates from 66 to 51, Prince William County saw its number of Republican Delegates be reduced from six to one, with Tim Hugo being the sole Republican to represent the county.
 Marshall, Lingamfelter, Miller, and Anderson all ran for reelection and were defeated by Democratic challengers Danica Roem, Elizabeth Guzmán, Lee Carter, and Hala Ayala respectively.
 Dudenhefer opted to retire and instead successfully ran for a seat on the Stafford County Board of Supervisors, and he was replaced by Democrat Jennifer Carroll Foy.
 Democrats Luke Torian and John Bell were already representing the county in the House at the time of the 2017 elections, and with the addition of the five newcomers, Democrats held seven of the eight House seats that include parts of Prince William County.
 Hugo was then defeated in the 2019 election by Democrat Dan Helmer.

-In the 2025 election former delegate Elizabeth Guzman defeated the last republican delegate from prince William county in the house, delegate Ian Lovejoy.
-Democrats now hold all Seven house seats that include parts of the county.
+In the 2025 election, former delegate Elizabeth Guzmán defeated the last Republican delegate from Prince William county in the House, Ian Lovejoy.
+Democrats now hold all seven house seats that include parts of the county.

 All three Virginia State Senate seats that include parts of the county are held by Democrats.